joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-errors/handling-errors-example-custom-errors-application.md

-The next method in the FatalError class, `getTitle()`, overrides the `getTitle()` method defined earlier in the ApplicationError class, and appends the text “-- FATAL” in the title to inform the user that a fatal error has occurred.
+The next method in the FatalError class, `getTitle()`, overrides the `getTitle()` method defined earlier in the ApplicationError class, and appends the text "-- FATAL" in the title to inform the user that a fatal error has occurred.
 The `getTitle()` method is as follows:

     public override function getTitle():String